panoptic-labs/docs/docs/developers/V1.1/libraries/library.PanopticMath.md

 ### twapFilter

-Computes the twap of a Uniswap V3 pool using data from its oracle.
+Computes a TWAP price over `twapWindow` on a Uniswap V3-style observation oracle.

 *Note that our definition of TWAP differs from a typical mean of prices over a time window.*